apache/rocketmq/docs/en/Example_Orderly.md

-# Example for ordered messages
+# Example for Ordered Messages

 RocketMQ provides ordered messages using FIFO order.
 All related messages need to be sent into the same message queue in an orderly manner.